 Kentucky Limited Power of Attorney Form

 A Kentucky limited power of attorney is a form that grants permission to an agent so they can perform one-time tasks for a principal.
-The assigned duties are very specific and include activities like accepting mail for someone, picking up their vehicle, or signing a check for them.
-Once completed, the document becomes null.
+The agent can accept mail for the principal, transport their vehicle, sign a check in their place, or handle other similar matters.
+Once the agent finalizes the duties, the limited power of attorney terminates.

 The document ends if the principal becomes unable to speak or think for themselves, a state called incapacitation.
 Individuals with this mental or physical disability have experienced an injury, illness, or disease that impacts their ability to make rational decisions.
 Alzheimer’s disease, for example, affects a person’s critical thinking skills, rendering them incapacitated.

 Signing requirements (§ 457.050(2)): Notarization required.